-- If you are totally stumped on how to lay out your page, sites like Page Maps offer wonderful sketches that do all the design work for you.
-Customize a template with your own photos and style.
+If you're totally stumped on how to lay out your page, sites like Page Maps offer wonderful sketches that do all the design work for you.
+You can also customize a template with your own photos and style.

 5. Gather Some Basic Supplies

 Finding the perfect paper-crafts supplies is part of the fun!
-You'll need:
+For most pages, you'll need:

 - Patterned paper and/or card stock